 Stock Option Grants.
-For the years ended December 31, 2022 and 2021, we granted zero and 2,875,000 stock options, respectively.
-We estimate the fair value of those stock options using the Black-Scholes valuation model.
+During the years ended December 31, 2023 and 2022, we did not grant any stock options.
+We estimate the fair value of stock options using the Black-Scholes valuation model.

 The Black-Scholes valuation model takes into account the exercise price of the award, as well as a variety of significant assumptions.
 The assumptions used to estimate the fair value of stock options include the expected term, the expected volatility of our stock over the expected term, the risk-free interest rate over the expected term, and our expected annual dividend yield.
-We do not estimate our forfeiture rates as the actual forfeiture rate is known at the end of each reporting period due to the timing of our stock option vesting.
-We believe that the valuation technique and the approach utilized to develop the underlying assumptions are appropriate in calculating the fair values of stock options granted in the year ended December 31 2021.
+We account for forfeitures as they occur.
+We believe that the valuation technique and the approach utilized to develop the underlying assumptions are appropriate in calculating the fair values of stock options granted.
 Estimates of fair value are not intended to predict actual future events or the value ultimately realized by persons who receive equity awards.